 Do you do everything for your kids?
 It may be time to stop.
 Here are 7 benefits of chores and responsibilities (with examples by age).

 If it weren’t for my husband, my three-year-old would still need me to remove his pajamas and put on his shoes.
 Thankfully, my other half has expected much more from my son.
 He gave responsibilities to establish independence and out of necessity.
 (Three kids do that to you.)

-Turns out my child can do most of what we ask him to do.
-Watching him apply toothpaste and brush his teeth is ten times slower than if I had just stepped in.
-But giving him more responsibilities has been instrumental in his growth.
+Turns out, my child can do most of what we ask him to do.
+Sure, watching him apply toothpaste and brush his teeth is ten times slower than if I had just stepped in, but giving him more responsibilities has been instrumental in his growth.

 Again, I admit that I’m the one that tends to “hold back.”
 This was the case of my twin babies and their ability to hold their bottles.
 Yes, allowing them to hold their own bottles is messy and takes longer, but if I never let them hold their bottles on their own, they’ll have a difficult time acquiring this skill.

-And I learned 7 surprising reasons it’s beneficial to hand our kids more responsibilities benefits everyone.
+And I learned 7 surprising reasons handing our kids more responsibilities benefits everyone.
 That we need to take a step back, no matter how much we feel inclined to coddle.
-For me, #5 is the biggest reason, while #7 doesn’t hurt to have, either!
+For me, #5 is the biggest reason, while #7 doesn’t hurt to have, either:

 Responsibilities make kids integral contributors to family life and the household.
 They’re not just passively receiving and waiting for things to happen to them.
-Instead, they have a sense of belonging to a unit larger than themselves.
+Instead, they have a sense of belonging to a family unit larger than themselves.

 Each completed chore is one more thing contributing to their feeling of accomplishment.
-Having done something all on their own gives kids pride at a job well done.
-Rewards are intrinsic and come from within themselves, not from external sources.
+Having done something all on their own gives them pride at a job well done, where rewards are intrinsic and come from within themselves, not from external sources.